Foreign relations of Indonesia: Non-Aligned Movement (NAM)

+Indonesia is also a founding member of the Non-Aligned Movement (NAM) and chaired and hosted the 1992 Non-Aligned Movement Summit.
+Indonesia plays a crucial role in the organization, as a founder and in determining the direction of the Non-Aligned Movement.
+Indonesia led the NAM's position away from the rhetoric of North-South confrontation and instead advocated for expanded North-South cooperation in development.
+Indonesia continues to be a prominent leader of the Non-Aligned Movement and is generally constructive to the organization's progress.

 Organization of Islamic Cooperation (OIC)

 Indonesia has the world's largest Muslim population and is a member of OIC.
 It carefully considers the interests of Islamic solidarity in its foreign policy decisions but generally has been an influence for moderation in the OIC.

-APEC
+Asia-Pacific Economic Cooperation (APEC)

 Indonesia has been a strong supporter of the Asia-Pacific Economic Cooperation (APEC) forum.
-Mainly through the efforts of President Suharto at the 1994 meeting in Indonesia, APEC members agreed to implement free trade in the region by 2010 for industrialised economies and 2020 for developing economies.
+Indonesia has hosted two APEC summits, the 1994 APEC Summit and the 2013 APEC Summit.
+Indonesia emphasized the importance of trade and investment for the prosperity of APEC member countries.
+APEC members agreed to implement free trade in the region by 2010 for industrialized countries and 2020 for developing countries.
 As the largest economy in Southeast Asia, Indonesia also belongs to other economic groupings such as G20 and Developing 8 Countries (D-8).

 G20 major economies

 In 2008, Indonesia was admitted as a member of the G20, as the only ASEAN member state in the group.
 Through its membership in the global economic powerhouse that accounted of 85% of the global economy, Indonesia is keen to position itself as a mouthpiece for ASEAN countries, and as a representative of the developing world within the G20.
 Bali, Indonesia had played host to the 2022 G20 Summit.